Data Up to Date as of:

 Background

-Secondhand smoke (SHS) is a mixture of the sidestream smoke released by a smoldering cigarette, pipe, hookah/waterpipe, or cigar, and the mainstream smoke exhaled by a smoker.
+Secondhand smoke (SHS) is a mixture of the sidestream smoke released by a smoldering cigarette, pipe, hookah/waterpipe, or cigar, and the mainstream smoke exhaled by a person who is smoking.
 SHS is a complex mixture containing thousands of chemicals, including formaldehyde, cyanide, carbon monoxide, ammonia, and nicotine.
 More than 250 of the chemicals in SHS are known to be harmful, and at least 69 are known to cause cancer.

 Measure

-The percentage of nonsmokers exposed to secondhand smoke.
-(The percentage of nonsmokers aged 3 years and older with a serum cotinine level greater than 0.05 ng/mL and less than or equal to 10 ng/mL.)
+The percentage of nonsmoking persons exposed to secondhand smoke.
+(The percentage of nonsmoking persons aged 3 years and older with a serum cotinine level greater than 0.05 ng/mL and less than or equal to 10 ng/mL.)

 Healthy People 2030 Target